costajob/app-servers/README.md

 [GO](https://golang.org/) language version 1.10.1 is installed by official OSX package.
 GO focuses on simplicity by intentionally lacking features considered redundant.
 It tries to address verbosity by using type inference, duck typing and a dry syntax.
 At the same time GO takes a straight approach to parallelism, coming with built in [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) and green threads (goroutines).

+### Rust
+[Rust](https://www.rust-lang.org/) language version 1.26.2 is installed by official package.
+According to the official site Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
+Rust grants parallelism by running safely on multiple threads courtesy of its pretty unique ownership model.

 ## Tools